jst327/eid-privileged-audit/README.md

 * **Shared mailbox sign-in allowed:** Reports on shared maillboxes that have sign-in enabled.

 ## Prerequisites

-1. **PowerShell Version:** PowerShell 5.1 requiredDesigned to be fast and efficient, typically provides "immediate" (no post-processing required) results within several minutes.
+1. **PowerShell Version:** PowerShell 5.1 required.
+Designed to be fast and efficient, typically provides "immediate" (no post-processing required) results within several minutes.
 2. **PowerShell Modules:** While the script checks, it will not install the following required modules:
    * Microsoft.Graph
    * ExchangeOnlineManagement (for auditing check)